nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 The Principle:
 --------------
-The provided (BOM)-html-file adds a css-layout with blue border on white background for all image &lt;div&gt;-cells inside each listed item in a (table-)row, indicating that our "linked icons" inside this "imag"-cells may be clicked, and setts also a unique (small) hight of 20px for all images within the file.
+The provided (BOM)-html-file adds a css-layout with blue border on white background for all image &lt;div&gt;-cells inside each listed item in a (table-)row, indicating that our "linked icons" inside this "image"-cells may be clicked, and sets also a unique (small) hight of 20px for all images within the file.

-After loading the html-file into a browser, the js-script then adds a unique ID to each image, which later is used to identify the clicked one, "stealing" (=deleting) them it's given height, here the 20px to show this image in its original (greater) size.
+After loading the html-file into a browser, the js-script adds a unique ID to each image, which later is used to identify the clicked one, "stealing" (=deleting) them it's given height, here the 20px, to show it in original (greater) size.
 After a second click the given height (20px) is reinstalled.
-Hint: more detailed //commented descriptions at each end of line inside files.
+Hint: more detailed //commented descriptions at each end of line inside the files.